 School or college

 Many Children miss a good deal of schooling because of eczema.
-Most of the young people I have spoken to while writing this book have said that much of the time it was not because of the eczema condition but because they couldn’t face the teasing of their peer group.
-Paul, who is now an adult, wrote this description of his school life in Exchange, the journal of the National Eczema Society.
+Most young people say that much of the time it was not because of the eczema condition but because they couldn’t face the teasing of their peer group.

 If you are subject to teasing or name calling you can ask your teacher to help.
 A class discussion during form time on eczema and other conditions could be very valuable.
 The Eczema Association has a special school pack to help.

 If you have missed out on school work, or are going through a bad patch with your eczema, ask for extra work to do at home.
 Don’t leave it to your teachers or parents to suggest it.
 They may feel bad about putting an extra burden on you.
 If you feel you can do it, grit your teeth and ask for work!
 At the end of the day, it is you who will benefit.
 If you find you cannot understand the work because you have missed the lessons, talk to your teacher and/or your parents.
 Special coaching, extra lessons or home tutoring may be arranged.

 If eczema on the hands makes you a slow worker, try to develop your computer and word-processing skills if you get the opportunity.

 Lack of sleep and sleepiness because of antihistamines are common problems for someone with eczema.

 If you find you are very sleepy in the mornings, try and take the antihistamines earlier on in the evening so that you get less of a hangover effect.
 Alcohol can increase the sedative effects of antihistamine drugs so it is best avoided.
 Conversely if you find the antihistamine you are on is no longer lessening the itch, it is probably because your body has got used to it.
 Change to another one.¹